BirchKwok/lynsedb/docs/tutorials/indexing.md

   is desired;
 - use L2 when Euclidean distance is meaningful for your model;
 - use Hamming or Jaccard only for binary vectors or binary-set style features.

+See [Domain-aware distance metrics](distance_metrics.md) for input validation, aliases, result units, and the complete compatibility matrix.
+New domain metrics support Flat and numeric domain metrics also support HNSW; they are not silently routed through IVF, SPANN, DiskANN, or quantizers.

 ## Index families